squeek502/heroku-buildpack-luvit/README.md

 heroku create --buildpack https://github.com/squeek502/heroku-buildpack-luvit.git
 ```

-All apps using this buildpack must have a `package.lua` in their root directory.
+The buildpack will detect that your app has a `package.lua` in the root.

 ### Luvit Apps